These are also sometimes known as ‘quotes’, ‘quote marks’, ‘speech marks’ or ‘inverted commas’.

 Emphasis within a quotation should be identified by the inclusion of the expression ‘emphasis added’ where the emphasis had been added by the copyist.
 When the emphasis had been the work of the original author, the expression ‘emphasis in the original’ may be used.
 The expression, in the same font as the quotation, shall be encapsulated inside square brackets inside the quotation.

-|‘The value of editing is undeniably connected with the professionalism of an organisation [emphasis added].’|
+Usher wrote that the value of editing was ‘undeniably connected with the professionalism of an organisation [emphasis added]’.

 Emphasising text should be done with bold or italics, not all capitals or quote marks.